bsuehling/ai-lecture-project/README.md

 # ai-lecture-project

-This project is written with Python `3.8` based on Anaconda (https://www.anaconda.com/distribution/).
+This project is uses Python 3.11 based on Anaconda (https://www.anaconda.com/distribution/).
-(The project can be upgraded to a higher Python version if required. )

 ## Getting started

 The file 'requirements.txt' lists the required packages.

 1. We recommend to use a virtual environment to ensure consistency, e.g.
-`conda create -n ai-project python=3.8`
+`conda create -n ai-project-311 python=3.11 -y`

 2. Install the dependencies:
 `conda install -c conda-forge --file requirements.txt`

+3. Install Black Formatter and Flake8 linter.
+In VSCode, both are available as official Microsoft extension.
+Do always use black as formatter.

 ## Software Tests
 This project contains some software tests based on Python Unittest (https://docs.python.org/3/library/unittest.html).